 |Title:||Go Out And Talk To People About Their Dreams (出发,和每个人谈一次梦想)|

-Weighed down by dreams
+weighed down by dreams

-In 2011, after not getting the job, but instead decides to quit her job and go on a world trip to interview people about their “dreams” and ambitions.
+In 2011, after not getting the job, she decides to quit her work and go on a world trip to interview people about their dreams and ambitions.
 This book is about the first leg of her tour, covering parts of Asia and the Pacific.

 the problem with dreams